ImageMagick v6 Examples --

 Screen (make black transparent for diagrams/text)

 This is almost exactly like 'Multiply' except both input images are negated before the compose, and the final result is also then negated again to return the image to normal.
+In technical terms the two methods are 'Duals' of each other.

 That makes its formula: 1-(1-Src)*(1-Dest)

 This means that if one of the images is pure black, the result will be the other image.
-On the other hand is one image is white the result will be white.
+On the other hand if one image is white the result will be white.
 Between these extremes one image will lighten the destination image by the amount given.

 convert -background black -fill white label:Rose label_black.gif